google/googletest/README.md

 Cotest supports multiple test coroutines: these will _see_ mock calls with priority established by their watches, which may be interleaved with GMock expectations.
-Cotest permits multiple overlapping launches of code under test: in the coroutine model there is no freely concurrent execution, but a test coroutine can control the order in which overlapping mock calls return.
+Cotest permits multiple overlapping launches of code under test: in the coroutine model there is no freely concurrent execution, but a test coroutine can control the order in which mock calls are allowed to return.

 This project is a fork of Google Test, and changes to gtest/gmock source code have been kept minimal.
 C++14.